fr1t2/docs.theqrl.org/_docs/wallet/ledger-nano-s.md

 Store your Ledger Device seed (mnemonic) somewhere safe, in an encrypted manner if possible (Recommended you have this information stored in multiple physical locations)

-> **NOTE** With the addition of plausible deniability there is an additional self-set mnemonic word that must be stored as well. **Keep Your Keys Safe!** This additional word can be up to 100 characters max and is case sensitive.
-THis additional word is needed as much as your 24 word mnemonic to be able to restore your funds.
-You can think of it as an extra 25th word that you can choose.
+> **NOTE** With the addition of plausible deniability there is an additional self-set mnemonic word that must be stored as well.
+This additional word can be up to 100 characters max and is case sensitive.
+This additional word is needed as much as your 24 word mnemonic to be able to restore your funds.
+You can think of it as an extra 25th word that you can choose. **Keep Your Keys Safe!**
 {: .info}

 **If you forget or lose your keys, nobody will be able to help you.**